The Big Sleep (1946 film): Writing

 The Big Sleep is known for its convoluted plot.
 Similar to To Have and Have Not, there was no finalized script during filming due to the constant changes during production.
 The composition of the screenplay involved Hawks and three writers.
 Leigh Brackett and William Faulkner wrote alternating sections of the initial draft before exiting once they turned in their final draft.
 Jules Furthman and Hawks rewrote during production to help appease censorship from the Hays Office, which was vehement about excluding sexual themes.
+Although Chandler aimed to “disturb his readers” and their “sense of justice,” external pressure from the studios resulted in some of the books darker moments getting overshadowed by a romantic subplot or other censorship.

 In the novel, Geiger is selling pornography – then illegal and often associated with organized crime – and is homosexual, having a relationship with Lundgren.
 Carmen is described as being nude in Geiger's house and later nude and in Marlowe's bed.
 The sexual orientation of Geiger and Lundgren goes unmentioned in the film because explicit references to homosexuality were prohibited.
 Carmen's sexuality from the novel also became more veiled.
 To pass the censorship Carmen had to be fully dressed and the pornographic elements could only be alluded to with cryptic references to photographs of Carmen wearing a "Chinese dress" and sitting in a "Chinese chair".
 A scene of her in Marlowe's bed was replaced with a scene in which she appears sitting fully dressed in Marlowe's apartment, for him to promptly kick her out.
 This scene was initially omitted from the 1945 cut but restored for the 1946 version.
+The film smoothes over these gritty moments, possibly to depict a more black and white type of morality.
+Due to the Hays Codes, which required that the act of seduction “never be more than suggested,” the film’s ending and Carmen’s reveal also became ambiguous.
+In novel, Marlowe witnesses the same violent behavior that leads Carmen to kill “Rusty” Regan, as she tries to shoot Marlowe in a fit of rage.
+The film, however, omits this scene and instead has Marlowe and Mars discuss Carmen’s behavior at the end of the film, attributing the murder to Carmen “liking” Regan.
+Much like the other censorship of Carmen’s sexuality, her motives for killing Regan are only briefly mentioned in the last minutes of the film and the studio simplifies the sexual themes of the novel.
 Midway through filming, Hawks and the cast realized that they did not know whether the chauffeur Owen Taylor had killed himself or was murdered.
 A cable was sent to Chandler, who told his friend Jamie Hamilton in a March 21, 1949 letter: "They sent me a wire ... asking me, and dammit I didn't know either".